Upsilon Ophiuchi

-Upsilon Ophiuchi is a triple star system in the equatorial constellation of Ophiuchus.
+Upsilon Ophiuchi is a quadruple star system in the equatorial constellation of Ophiuchus.
 It has a white hue and is faintly visible to the naked eye with an apparent visual magnitude of 4.62.
-The distance to this system is approximately 134 light years based on parallax.
+The distance to this system is approximately 130 light years based on parallax.
 It is drifting closer with a radial velocity of −30.6 km/s.